Mintbase/Grants-Program/maintenance/Substratesnap_Maintenance.md

 ## Current and Future Plans

-- Complete a re-brand to SubstrateSnap to ensure users understand that it is compatible with Kusama ecosystem as well and not just Mintbase.
+- Complete a re-brand to MintbaseSnap to ensure users understand that it is compatible with Kusama ecosystem as well and not just Mintbase.
 - Continue engaging in communications with MetaMask to coordinate the launch of Snaps on Metamask.
-- Create promotional materials (blog posts, social media posts, etc) to promote SubstrateSnap to the wider community.
+- Create promotional materials (blog posts, social media posts, etc) to promote MintbaseSnap to the wider community.
 - Continue maintaining the Snap into the future.